 Basket filters are the most common types of permanent filters.
 They have a flat bottom and might come with or without a handle, so you can remove them easily for cleaning.
 Since the bottom of the filter is wide, the grounds might not be evenly extracted.

-Disk filters are usually smaller, so you need to be careful that the one you’ve picked one that fits right into your coffee machine.
+Disk filters are usually smaller, so you need to be careful that the one you’ve picked fits right into your coffee machine.

 Gold vs. Stainless Steel Coffee Filter – Which is Better?

-Metal coffee filters are extremely popular because they’re reusable and environmentally-friendly.
+Metal filters are extremely popular because they’re reusable and environmentally friendly.
 They’re either made of stainless steel or have a gold-tone layer on top.
 Unlike paper filters, these filters don’t alter the taste of your coffee, but choosing the right one can be a little tricky.

 Metal filters are free of dioxin, which is a common chemical, especially used in bleached paper filters.
 Stainless steel filters don’t react to the acids and antioxidants in your coffee.
 As a result, your coffee will taste good and won’t have a woody or papery taste.

 Gold-tone filters are even better because gold is a neutral metal.
 It doesn’t react with any of the nutrients or chemical compounds in your coffee.
 It also allows useful and healthy antioxidants to pass through, which means that your coffee will be healthier to drink.

 What Can You Use Instead of a Coffee Filter?

 If you don’t mind having some residue in your cup of coffee, you can still make good coffee without a filter.
 Some people use very fine ground and don’t mind having the particles settle at the bottom of the cup of coffee.